-Mr Subramaniam is the Non-Executive Chairman and a Director of the Company's principal subsidiaries, Thakral Capital Holdings Pte Ltd and SJ Property Investments Pte Ltd respectively, a Director of AWWA Ltd and a Fellow of the Institute of Chartered Accountants in England and Wales, the Institute of Singapore Chartered Accountants and the Singapore Institute of Directors.
+Mr Subramaniam is the Non-Executive Chairman of the Company's principal subsidiary, Thakral Capital Holdings Pte Ltd, a Director of the Company's principal subsidiaries, SJ Property Investments Pte Ltd and Nihon Property Investments Pte Ltd, a Director of AWWA Ltd and a Fellow of the Institute of Chartered Accountants in England and Wales, the Institute of Singapore Chartered Accountants and the Singapore Institute of Directors.
 He holds a Bachelor of Arts Degree from the University of Malaya in Singapore.

-KARTAR SINGH THAKRAL Age 85
+KARTAR SINGH THAKRAL Age 86